tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> Maybe if I find the right info or I get my message across to someone.
 Sometimes it works.
 Break...
 <Student1> You give me too much credit.
 <JuniorDev> I don't know why you do this to yourself.
-I don't why you assume that I'm talking to you, you're nobody.
+I don't know why you assume that I'm talking to you, you're nobody.
 You shouldn't play on my table.
+<Player> Nothing is perfect.
+<JuniorDev> It's unbelievable, the people who used to teach me I am now correcting.